christinakulick/Ebay_Scraping/README.md

 **What It Does**

 My `ebay-dl.py` file works to scrape information from ebay and put the info in a json file.
-It downloads the first 10 pages of a specific search term from ebay and returns the important information about that items that appear from the seach.
-The json file will shows items such as name, quality status, price, shipping price, if the item can have free returns, and how many of that item have been sold.
+It downloads the first 10 pages of a specific search term from ebay and returns the important information about the item that appears from the seach.
+The json file will show information such as name, quality status, price, shipping price, if the item can have free returns, and how many of that item have been sold.

 **How To Run File**